Laser Scanning to Revit: As-Built Case Study

 Building exterior including roof detail and parking lot (yeah it gets everything)

 A portion of the interior scan

 Next came the much more time-consuming part – turning this point cloud into a REVIT model.
 Our REVIT skills are rapidly improving but still not nearly where they could be, so it took us about 40 hours to model the building to the level of detail needed by our client.
 Here’s a couple of those same perspectives in the finished REVIT model:

 The learning curve was steep on this project, but our team came together to ensure the As-Built project was completed accurately, on-time, and with all of the details that our client needed.

 We still have a lot to learn and improve when it comes to laser scanning and BIM modeling, but we are committed to making it happen.
 In the last couple months we have been training all of our employee surveyors how to use the Zeb Revo for As-Built surveying, and we are now using the laser scanner for about 4-5 projects per week.

-If you want to learn more about how PPM using the laser scanner for As-Built surveys, have any questions, or would like to discuss a potential project, please give us a call at 855-AS-BUILT, or use this link below to shoot us an email.
+If you want to learn more about how PPM using the laser scanner for As-Built surveys, have any questions, or would like to discuss a potential project, please give us a call at 855-AS-BUILT, or shoot us an email by clicking here.
 Thanks!